 ca. 500 – 1500 and later impact

 Medieval, urban, rural, space, landscape, place, heritage, geography, conservation, tourism, public Humanities

-I have published widely on the literature and culture of the Middle Ages, as well as experiences and uses of medieval culture today.
-My work is often inter-disciplinary and collaborative, involving new media and digital methods, and I am interested in the ways that Knowledge Exchange, creative idioms and collaboration beyond the academy can help to drive and transform scholarship.
+Prof. Clarke previously held a personal chair in English at Southampton in 2012, having previously taught at Swansea University and Oxford University.
+Her undergraduate and postgraduate studies were at Oxford University, the University of Reading and King’s College, London.
+She has published widely on the literature and culture of the Middle Ages, as well as experiences and uses of medieval culture today.
+Her work is often inter-disciplinary and collaborative, involving new media and digital methods, and is interested in the ways that Knowledge Exchange, creative idioms and collaboration beyond the academy can help to drive and transform scholarship.

 My expertise lies in interpreting historic landscapes, maps, and built environments, in particular using geospatial technologies (eg. GNSS/GIS/GPS).

 For more than a decade I have led cross-disciplinary research projects mapping and evaluating historic fabric and form of towns and cities in Britain and Ireland, collaborating with research organisations, non-academic partners and local communities through public engagement activities and the development of web-based resources (eg seehttp://www.qub.ac.uk/urban_mapping/; http://www.medievalchester.ac.uk/;http://www.medievalswansea.ac.uk/en/;http://discover.medievalchester.ac.uk/).
 I also have interests in the history of cartography and digital mapping, creating online map-based web-resources to help broaden access to and use of historic maps (eg. seehttp://www.goughmap.org/; http://ria.ie/digitalatlasderry).